 You can also save money instantly with in-built pots.
 There’s flexibility too – you can lock money away until a fixed date or have the option to move it back into your available balance if needed.

 Evernote allows you to sync your notes across all your devices, meaning you can type on your tablet or phone and then access all your lecture notes on your laptop when writing your essay.

 If you prefer to handwrite your notes, don’t fret.
 Evernote lets you take photos of your written notes and upload them to the app.
 You can even share your notes with other Evernote users, so it’s great for group study sessions and catching up with your peers if you miss a lecture.

 Do you love ticking tasks off a to-do list?
 Download Any.do which is designed to make large projects more manageable.
-Any-do offers reminders, list sharing and lets you assign tasks to different people which is great for university group assignments.
+Any-do offers reminders, and list sharing and lets you assign tasks to different people which is great for university group assignments.